 Section 3.
 Liability of ICREs for the Acts or Omissions of its Authorized Representatives.
-ICREs shall be solidarity responsible for the acts or omissions of their directors, trustees, officers, employees or agents in marketing and transacting with financial consumers for their financial products or services.
-ICREs shall be solidarily liable with their accredited third party service providers for the acts or omissions of the latter in marketing and transacting with financial consumers in relation to the financial products or services of ICREs.
+ICREs shall be responsible for the acts or omissions of their directors, trustees, officers, employees, or agents in marketing and transacting with financial consumers for their financial products or services.
+ICREs, if found complicit or guilty of gross negligence, shall be solidarily liable with their accredited third-party service providers for the acts or omissions of the latter in marketing and transacting with financial consumers in relation to the financial products or services of ICREs.